 Whether or not your nails are healthy and strong, you may benefit from our silk wrapped nails.
-Silk nails is another nail enhancement that to help you get the perfect nail.
-Silk is an excellent choice for you if your nails are naturally week, cracked, brittle or otherwise damaged.
-It's main goal is to strengthen and beautify so you can have that clean, flawless and smooth finish.
+Silk nails is another nail enhancement to help you get the perfect nail.
+Silk is an excellent choice for you if your nails are naturally week, cracked, brittle, or otherwise damaged.
+Its main goal is to strengthen and beautify so you can have that clean, flawless, and smooth finish.
 Ask our nail technician if this is right for you.

-Whether it be an express, basic, pampering, party, or gentlemen's manicure, we got you covered.
+Whether it be express, basic, pampering, party, or gentlemen's manicure, we got you covered.

 Let us remove the unwanted hair from anywhere on your body.
 We have a variety of methods at our disposal to make this as comfortable and effective as possible.